helena-monso/Transformers-Shor-s-Algorithm/README.md

-# Probabilistic Simulation of Deep Quantum Circuits: Applications to Shor's Algorithm
+# Probabilistic Simulation of Deep Quantum Circuits and Applications to Shor's Algorithm

 This repository contains the codebase for the master's thesis: *Probabilistic Simulation of Deep Quantum Circuits and Applications to Shor's Algorithm*.